AnneroseEichel/LREC2022_agenda-setting/README.md

 ### Supplementary Material

 The supplementary material includes additional results for the statistical analyses (*§4.1 Correlation Analysis* and *§4.2 Regression Analysis*).
-It also features all posts that serve as supportive material for the qualitative analysis (*§4.3 Qualitative Analysis*).
+It also features a sample of the posts that serve as supportive material for the qualitative analysis (*§4.3 Qualitative Analysis*).

 Specifically, the PDF file `supplementary_material.pdf` contains additional statistics and regression analysis results.